microsoft/pxt-microbit/README.md

 git clone https://github.com/microsoft/pxt
 cd pxt
 ```
-4. Install the pxt dependencies.
+4. Install the dependencies of pxt and build it
 ```
 npm install
+npm run build
 cd ..
 ```
 5. Clone the `v1` branch of this repository.